masters3d/ingenio/presentation/career_concret_behaviors.md

 ---

-# Intrinsic Drive
+# Clear Strategy

+* Agile methodology attempts to address this.
+* Definition of done
+* User Stories
+* Iterative progress
+* Well understood.
+Ability.
+  - Can I do it?
 ---

+# Behavior #2: Intrinsic Drive

+* Somewhat understood.
+Motivation
+ - Is it worth it?

+---

-# Contextual Awareness
+# Behavior #3:  Contextual Awareness

 ---